 - groups meet for extended periods of time

-- member know each other well
+- members know each other well

 But Gottman quotes Understanding Family Process, a book from 1993.
 And you might be better served with these:

-Gottman made me chuckle when he made fun that as a researcher he must define and give clear directives, unlike Oprah or Dr Phil :).
+Gottman made me chuckle when he made fun of that as a researcher he must define and give clear directives, unlike Oprah or Dr Phil :).